Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Param | Type | Description
 --------- | ------- | -----------
 currency | String | currency. e.g. BTC
-chain | String | *[Optional]* The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is OMNI.
+chain | String | *[Optional]* The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is ERC20.
 This only apply for multi-chain currency, and there is no need for single chain currency.

 ### RESPONSES
 Field | Description